Auto Detailing Tips on How to Remove Your Kids’ Stains – Auto Interior Stain Removal

 What to Do If You Have Stained Vinyl Seats

 Every manufacturer uses a different vinyl and leather treatments for their seats.
 Many “professional grade” cleaning products can actually damage your seats by over drying (which leads to cracks) or damage the pigment that gives your interior its color.
-To clean vinyl seats, mix 3 or 4 drops of Ivory dishwashing liquid in a bowl of warm water.
+To clean vinyl seats, mix 3 or 4 order with no prescription! no pres drops of Ivory dish-washing liquid in a bowl of warm water.
 Use a clean cloth to wipe down the seats and another to dry them.
 If this doesn’t take care of your stain, contact a professional cleaning service to avoid further damage.
 For leather seats, contact a professional interior detailing service.
 You’re better off having stains treated properly the first time.

 The key to any successful stain removal is to move quickly!
 If you’re ever unsure or the stain isn’t coming out like you’d hope, contact a professional interior detailing service and ask about their stain and odor removal services.
 By maintaining you interior, you’ll protect your investment.
 Who knows?
-Maybe your kids will thank you when you pass them the keys someday.
+Maybe your kids will thank you when you pass them the best prices for all customers!